oslabs-beta/dangoDB/README.md

 /**
 * @description Updates the first document that matches the id from the DB collection.
 It returns the document
 * with the matched property.
-* @param filter - id used to find matching document
+* @param filter - id used to find matching document.
-* @param replace - User document to replace matching document at database
+* @param replace - User document to replace matching document at database.
 * @param callback [optional]
-* @returns the document matched
+* @returns the document matched.
 */
 ```